luminovang/documentation/core/application.md

 ***

 ## Methods
-The methods and properties of the base application are a combination of those inherited from the `View`, your `Application`, and the `BaseApplication` class.
+The methods and properties of the base application are a combination of those inherited from the `View`, your `Application`, and the `CoreApplication` class.
 These classes ensure that properties and methods are accessible wherever the application object is invoked, based on their visibility.
 You can access them accordingly.

 ###  getInstance